TylerYep/torchinfo/README.md

             1 (default): Print model summary
             2 (verbose): Show weight and bias layers in full detail
             Default: 1
+            If using a Juypter Notebook or Google Colab, the default is 0.

     **kwargs:
             Other arguments used in `model.forward` function.
 Passing *args is no